 Dr. Maynard also reported that they are currently conducting interviews for the 3 positions at the math department is seeking to fill.

-Dr. Cousins announced the ISSUESX grant group will meet this Thursday, January 9th.
+Dr. Cousins announced the ISSUES-X grant group will meet this Thursday, January 9th.

 Dr. Cousins also announced that the chemistry/biochemistry department conducted 19 zoom interviews and have 10 candidate coming to campus in the next few weeks.